 Phillylacrosse.com, Posted 6/16/20 – From Press Release

-Associate Vice President and Director of Athletics Sean Sullivan announced Sunday that Jon Sax (St. Joseph’s Prep), a former player and assistant coach at perennial power Tufts University with two national championships and six NESCAC titles to his credit, has been hired as the Head Men’s Lacrosse Coach at Catholic University.
+Associate Vice President and Director of Athletics Sean Sullivan announced Sunday that Jon Sax (St. Joseph’s Prep, PG at Lawrenceville School), a former player and assistant coach at perennial power Tufts University with two national championships and six NESCAC titles to his credit, has been hired as the Head Men’s Lacrosse Coach at Catholic University.

 “I am tremendously excited to welcome Jon to our department and University,” said Sullivan.
 “We had a very impressive candidate pool, but Jon’s programmatic vision, culture creating plans, and leadership experiences within one of the strongest programs in Division III, set him apart.
 He understands how to construct a student-athlete experience that is based on the fundamentals of accountability, selflessness and trust and will undoubtedly provide our players with both growth-oriented opportunities and a framework to competitively excel.”

 Sax comes to Catholic after serving as the defensive coordinator at Colgate University in the Patriot League where he implemented a new defensive system and philosophy as the team faced No. 10 North Carolina and No. 5 Syracuse in its first two games of the 2020 season.
 He also recruited 11 members of the 2021 recruiting class, including five, 4-star recruits and the No. 41-ranked recruit in the nation.